• Skip to primary navigation

 Option 2: If you want it more cooked

-• Pressure cook for 10 minutes if you want it more cooked, QPR too.
+• Pressure cook on high pressure for 10 minutes (or longer if it's a big squash) if you want it more cooked, QPR too.
 If your BNS is huge, add time of course.

 • Let it cool down so that you don't burn your fingertips and peel lengthways, enjoy how easy it is to peel, do a happy dance that you don't need stitches after accidentally peeling your knuckles.
 Use as you wish.